Climate change in the Marshall Islands

 Climate change in the Marshall Islands is a major issue for the country.
 As with many countries made up of low-lying islands, the Marshall Islands is highly vulnerable to sea level rise and other impacts of climate change.
 The atoll and capital city of Majuro are particularly vulnerable, and the issue poses significant implications for the country's population.
 These threats have prompted Marshallese political leaders to make climate change a key diplomatic issue, who have responded with initiatives such as the Majuro Declaration.

+The Human Rights Measurement Initiative finds that the climate crisis has worsened human rights conditions in the Marshall Islands greatly (5.0 out of 6).
+Human rights experts reported that the climate crisis has negatively impacted the economy, increased rates of unemployment, and lead to relocations to higher areas or migrations to other countries.

 Effects on the natural environment

 The Marshall Islands is a collection of low-lying islands and atolls in the middle of the Pacific Ocean, all less than six feet in average elevation.
 Due to the geographic and topographic situation of these islands, they are placed in a position of intense risk in terms of exposure to the effects of climate change.
 Sea level rise has already encroached upon the islands, and high tides and frequent storms continue to threaten local homes and property.
 Recent research indicates that sea levels have been increasing by 3.4 millimetres (0.13 inches) per year.
 A one-meter rise could result in the loss of 80 percent of the Majuro Atoll, which is home to half the nation's population.
 The underwater fresh water supply has been salinated by this influx of seawater.
 In 2013 over 200 homes were damaged in the capital Majuro, and the airport was forced to close due to particularly high tides.